Phase-Field Methods for Spectral Shape and Topology Optimization: Sharp Interface Asymptotics for the Dirichlet Case

-To verify \eqref{wkMin} we can not directly apply the theory of $\Gamma$-convergence as in Lemma~\ref{LEM:lam1Conv} but we can establish similar estimates that will help us to obtain the desired properties.
+To verify \eqref{wkMin} we cannot directly apply the theory of $\Gamma$-convergence as in Lemma~\ref{LEM:lam1Conv} but we can establish similar estimates that will help us to obtain the desired properties.
 For the sake of a clearer presentation we divide this part of the proof into several steps.

 \textit{ Step 1: The following $\liminf$ inequality holds:

 } To prove the assertion, we recall that

 For the gradient term, we obtain the inequality